parklab/SCAN2/README.md

 ```

 # WARNING!
-* Sample names associated with BAMs **MUST** match the SM tag in the BAM.
-* The conda environment (named scansnv in these instructiosn) must always
+* The conda environment (named scan2 in these instructions) must always
-  be `conda activate`d before running SCAN-SNV.
+  be `conda activate`d before running SCAN2.
 * Real world analyses will require parallelization.
     * On a machine with multiple cores, increasing the `--joblimit` parameter
       will run multiple parts of the analysis in parallel.